kevin-funderburg/AppleScripts/README.md

 - [Macscripter.net](https://macscripter.net/) - Forum for AppleScripters to post examples and ask questions.
 Definitely create a free account.

 ### My Favorite Tutorials
-This are tutorials I've bookmarked over the years that have been particularly helpful for me.
+Tutorials I've bookmarked over the years that I've found particularly helpful or educational.
 - Safari Stuff
     - [How to Fill Out Forms on Websites with AppleScript](http://www.cubemg.com/how-to-fill-out-forms-on-websites-with-applescript/)
     - [How to click a button on a Web Page with AppleScript](http://www.cubemg.com/how-to-click-a-button-on-a-web-page-with-applescript/)